Q&A with Bloomberg Law’s Alex Butler

-MG: What new service offerings does Bloomberg Law have in the queue for this audience?
+CCI: What new service offerings does Bloomberg Law have in the queue for this audience?

 AB: We continue to build out our practical guidance content across several areas of corporate law, including compliance, governance and legal department operations.
 Our annotated practical guidance is developed to be a handy “on the desktop” tool for in-house attorneys.
 Our outside contributors and expert editors provide annotations that enhance practitioners’ understanding of the nuances of each topic, from definitions to alternative approaches to warnings and caveats.

 In addition, we are continuing to develop tools and analytics across all of our corporate content — tracking federal and state developments to provide corporate practitioners with the latest trends and analysis on important issues.